What is Astronomy

 Careers in Astronomy

-The career aspects of astronomy course studies and the opportunities that come along with it depends on the individual’s skills and expertise in the field.
-Prestigious Institutions job offered to require a high-level skill.
+The career aspects of astronomy course studies and the opportunities that come along with it depend on the individual’s skills and expertise in the field.
+Prestigious Institutions' job offered to require high-level skill.
 Most people pursuing astronomy carry on with research-based studies of the subject as a PhD degree to gain professional-level employment and make discoveries.

 Many individuals with a PhD in astronomy get job offers from ISRO and NASA, which are considered the most prestigious companies you can work at.
 One can not only pursue a career in India but also abroad with the relevant expertise in the field of subject, and they work on different niches and job positions in astronomy-related companies.